Specialty lead wins critical care award

 “I would also like to thank the senior nurse delivery managers that I have worked with: Dan Hadfield, Georgina Parsons, Clair Harris and now Sinead Helyar.
 Without them I would not have won this award.”

 The ACET Team were award winners at last year’s NIHR South London Clinical Research Awards.
-You can read more about the team's achievement here.

 Phil believes the secret to his success has been down to effective team working.
 He continued: